 # read the image img = cv2.imread("flowers.jpg")

-To know the pixels or dimension of the image use img.shape.
+To know the pixels or dimensions of the image use img.shape.
+It is just like numpy array that used np.shape to find the dimension of the array.

 (425, 640, 3)